dfinity/portal/docs/developer-docs/functionality/sns/predeployment.md

    Another important parameter are the fallback controllers of the dapp.
-   If a decentralization sale fails, for example because the targeted minimum number of ICP tokens could not be collected, the control of the dapp canister(s) is handed back to the principals defined in this paramters.
+   If a decentralization sale fails, for example because the targeted minimum number of ICP tokens could not be collected, the control of the dapp canister(s) is handed back to the principals defined in this parameters.
    Normally, you will want to set this to the principals that controlled the dapp before the attempt to decentralize it (e.g., the principal of you and other developers who worked on the dapp).

 4. The _initial token distribution_.
-This alllows you to specify which portion of tokens are allocated to whom.
+This allows you to specify which portion of tokens are allocated to whom.
 In the initial design, one can distribute tokens to the following four buckets:
    1. _developer tokens_ that are appointed to the original developers of the dapp,